top of page

 What tools to have on a boat for the engines

-We have a comprehensive toolkit aboard our boat so it's hard to narrow it down to the key items.
-Here's a list of general tools and equipment that I think is useful to have, as well as some motor specific things to consider getting.
+We have a comprehensive toolkit aboard so it's hard to narrow it down to the key item.
+That said, here's a list of general tools and equipment I think is useful to have, as well as some engine specific things to consider getting.

 General tools and equipment